Test312-utopiya/Tasks_for_review/Hardware/Hardware_and_iot.md

 **Instructions**:

 A secret message is concealed within a sequence of LED blinks.
-Your mission: decode the message and submit the decoded text. 🕵️‍♂️
+Your mission: decode the morse encoded message and submit the decoded text. 🕵️‍♂️

 ### Task 2: Brightness Control with a Potentiometer
 **Difficulty: Moderate**